VirtualBrainLab/vbl-docs/source/02_traj_planner/05_tp_development.md

 *How do I move vectors between tranforms and spaces?* Vectors are a special case, since we don't want to scale them and they have no origin, but we still want to make sure they get rotated correctly.
 Both `CoordinateSpace` and `CoordinateTransform` have special `AxisChange` functions that apply all rotations but skip scaling and origin changes, for use with vectors.
 If you pass a unit vector to these functions, they should return a unit vector.

 *How do I know the coordinates of a probe insertion in a different CoordinateTransform*: This happens when you change the active CoordinateTransform in the scene and all the probes need to be updated.
 This is as simple as going back into un-transformed space and then transforming into the new one.
 Hopefully it's clear how you do that by now!

-### Inplane Slice

-Each probe has a [TP_ProbeInsertion](todo) that defines the tip position in CCF AP/ML/DV and the probe angles in Phi/Theta/Spin.
-The ProbeController component handles interpolating the brain surface position that a probe is going through as well as the depth required to reach the target insertion coordinate.

-When a [CoordinateTransform] is active in Pinpoint the ProbeController class modifies the tip and brain surface coordinates accordingly.
-Rotations are more complex -- (and not currently functional), but to deal with rotations the ProbeController will eventually interpolate the tip and surface coordinates and then back out the corresponding angles needed to reach these points.

 ### In-Plane Slice